 In all four surveys, all factors received favourable scores (above 3.5/5), with particular strengths in personal responsibility for safety, and the commitment to safety at the management, organization and supervisor levels.
 Staff identified opportunities for improvement as well, and we continue to mine the data and work to better understand the results and use those learnings to identify focus areas.

 The 2013 survey resulted in the implementation of our Fair Culture policy in Canada in 2014, and subsequent rollouts in our other business units, in response to feedback that Vermilion’s incident investigation and resolution process was not sufficiently clear.

 Other examples of actions taken as a result of the survey feedback include advancement of our Competency Programs and updates to our Event Management Practice.

 The 2016 survey highlighted training and competency programs, along with communications, as areas where we could improve, including making HSE documents and procedures easier to find, and improving our incident management software.
 As a result, we began a project to identify alternatives for and select a new Event and Environmental Management Information System (EEMIS).

 The 2019 survey showed overall positive trending, while identifying areas to improve that included making our safety procedures easier for people to understand and use and additional focus on training and development, communication, and mental health.
 We successfully developed and implemented our new reporting software, and focused on communicating workplace and personal safety.

 In 2021, our People and Culture department launched Vermilion’s mental health and wellness program, including a business-wide, online mental health support program called Not Myself Today, which provides 24/7, confidential access to a wide range of education and resources for staff and leaders.

-Our 2022 survey is now complete, and we are evaluating the detailed findings and feedbacks to use in the action planning process across the company.
+We are now implementing the detailed findings on communication and training from our 2022 survey, use in the action planning process across the company.